Geneva and Zurich: their location in the country and local languages

 As for Geneva:

-- This doesn’t main that endless travel is required from Geneva.
-The hills of the Jura mountains and of the lake area around Neuchâtel can be well reached.
+- Endless travel is not necessarily required from Geneva.
+The hills of the Jura and of the lake area around Neuchâtel can be well reached.

 - Further east on the lake, near Lausanne and Montreux, the mountain range of the Alps starts.
 This is where you’ll find several vantage points, such as Rochers-de-Naye.